vegarsti/vegarsti.github.io/_posts/2020-03-21-how-do-pipes-work-sigpipe.md

 <hr />

-First we need to learn a bit about pipes.

 Processes in a pipeline are started simultaneously.
-We can confirm this by running <!-- a `sleep` command, which will do nothing, and pipe it into something else. -->
+We can confirm this by running

 ```bash
 > sleep 100 | head